-- A. For academic credit of three semester hours, the internship will involve, at the minimum: - 1.
-Work in an area directly or indirectly related to the major field of study. - 2.
-Ten (10) hours of service each week. - 3.
+A. For academic credit of three semester hours, the internship will involve, at the minimum:

+- 1. Work in an area related, although possibly indirectly, to the major field of study. - 2.
+Fifteen (15) hours per week of activity. - 3.
 A daily log of activities. - 4.
 A report on the internship experience, relating it to the major field of study.
 The report will be made after completion of the internship. - B. For academic credit of six semester hours, the internship program will involve at the minimum: - 1.
-Work in an area directly or indirectly related to the major field of study. - 2.
-Twenty (20) hours of service each week. - 3.
+Work in an area, although possibly indirectly related to the major field of study. - 2.
+Twenty-five (25) hours per week of activity. - 3.
 A daily log of activities. - 4.
 A report on the internship experience, relating it to the major field of study.
 The report will be made after completion of the internship. - 5.
-A research paper in an area appropriate to the major and bearing on some aspect of the internship program. - C. For academic credit of nine semester hours or more, the internship program will involve at the minimum: - Work in an area directly related to major field of study.
-The program should provide an opportunity for direct application of the knowledge gained in the classroom in the major field of study. - 2.
-A daily log of activities. - 3.
-Thirty (30) hours of service each week. - 4.
+A research paper in an area appropriate to the major and bearing on some aspect of the internship program. - C. For academic credit of nine semester hours or more, the internship program will involve at the minimum: - 1.
+Work in an area directly related to major field of study.
+The program should provide an opportunity for direct application of the knowledge gained in the classroom in the major field of study.

+- 2. A daily log of activities. - 3.
+Thirty-five (35) hours per week of activity. - 4.
 A report on the internship experience, relating it to the major field of study.
 The report will be made after completion of the program. - 5.
-A research paper or assessment in an area appropriate to the major and bearing on some aspect of the internship program. - 6.
-Academic credit of 12 semester hours will be granted for 40 hours of approved service per week
+A research paper or assessment in an area appropriate to the major and bearing on some aspect of the internship program.